 Key Differences Between Shares and Debentures

-- Shares are issued at a discount subject to some legal compliance.
+- Shares are issued at a discount, subject to some legal compliance.
 Debentures can be issued at a discount without any legal compliance.

-- Both are Financial Asset.
+- Both are Financial assets.

 - Source of raising money for the company.